-Yuri Nikiforov, MD, PhD
+Yuri E. Nikiforov, MD, PhD

 Professor of Pathology

-Vice Chair of Department of Pathology
+Vice Chair of the Department of Pathology

 Dr. Yuri E. Nikiforov, MD, PhD is Vice-Chair for Molecular Pathology and Director, Division of Molecular and Genomic Pathology.
 Dr. Nikiforov oversees the operations of the Molecular and Genomic Pathology laboratory in the Clinical Lab Building; he oversees and participates in clinical sign out in the Division.
 He also serves at Co-Director, Multidisciplinary Thyroid Center at UPMC.

 Clinical ExpertiseDr.
 Nikiforov's clinical expertise is in surgical pathology of the thyroid gland and in molecular testing of thyroid, brain, colon, melanoma, pancreas, lung, and other tumors.

 Dr. Nikiforov's research is focused on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
 His research lab is currently funded by two R01 grants from the National Institute of Health.
 Since 2000, Dr. Nikiforov's research activities have led to four scientific discoveries.
 These discoveries described below have resulted in more than 150 published peer-reviewed papers and form the basis of Dr. Nikiforov's current work.